Moodswings (band)

-Moodswings is a musical duo composed of Grant Showbiz and James F. T. Hood.
+Moodswings were a British musical duo composed of Grant Showbiz and James F. T. Hood.

 History

-Grant Showbiz was a onetime roadie and guitar tech who later produced albums by The Smiths, Billy Bragg, Silverfish, and Gong.
-James Hood was a former drummer for The Pretenders, The Impossible Dreamers, Kid Creole & the Coconuts, and Jeff Beck.
+Grant Showbiz was a onetime roadie and guitar tech who later produced albums by the Smiths, Billy Bragg, Silverfish, and Gong.
+James Hood was a former drummer for the Pretenders, the Impossible Dreamers, Kid Creole & the Coconuts, and Jeff Beck.
 After Showbiz and Hood teamed up in 1989, the duo released the album Moodfood (Arista/BMG, 1992), which scored a hit with a remade single of "Spiritual High (State of Independence) Pt.
-II," which featured vocals by Chrissie Hynde; (the original song is called "State Of Independence" written by Jon Anderson and Vangelis from the Jon and Vangelis album called The Friends of Mr Cairo).
+II", which featured vocals by Chrissie Hynde; (the original song is called "State of Independence" written by Jon Anderson and Vangelis from the Jon and Vangelis album The Friends of Mr Cairo).
 "Spiritual High Pt.
-III," from the same album, featured samples from Martin Luther King Jr.'s "I Have a Dream" speech.
+III", from the same album, featured samples from Martin Luther King Jr.'s "I Have a Dream" speech.

 The Live at Leeds EP (Arista) followed in 1994 (with artwork styled after the album by the Who of the same name), and in 1997, the group released Psychedelicatessen (Arista/BMG), which featured vocals from Tanita Tikaram, on the song "Oh Happy Day".

 Grant Showbiz was a member of Moodswings up until the album Horizontal, which James Hood solo-produced (Varèse Sarabande, 2002).
-Julee Cruise sings vocals on two tracks from Horizontal: "Seems to Remind Me" and "Into the Blue."
-James Hood contributed "Storm in a Teacup" from the same album for the 2005 documentary Do You Believe?
-Another World is Possible.
+Julee Cruise sang vocals on two tracks from Horizontal: "Seems to Remind Me" and "Into the Blue".
+Johnny Marr also guests on three tracks.
+Hood contributed "Storm in a Teacup" from the same album for the 2005 documentary Do You Believe?
+Another World Is Possible.